Constitution & Bylaws

 - The State Executive Committee may never expel a member from the Party, but may petition the Judicial Committee to expel a member of the Party upon a 2/3 vote.

-Article VII applies during only such times as when the Party has major party status per state statute.
+Article VIII applies during only such times as when the Party has major party status per state statute.
 B. B.

 The Statutory State Committee shall be composed of Party members who have been selected by Statutory County Committees to serve on the Statutory State Committee.